QianZeHao123/QianZeHao123.github.io/_pages/about.md

   - /about.html
 ---
 - 🔭 Industrial Engineering in ZZU, Optimization Research & System Engineering
+- 💬 I’m currently a Postgraduate student of Data Science (Social Analytics) in Durham University, British.
-- 🌱 Good at Python, NodeJS, MatLab...
+- 🌱 Good at Python, Node.js, Mathematica.
 - 📫 How to reach me: [qianzehao123@gmail.com](qianzehao123@gmail.com)
 - 😄 Pronouns: Every brave attempt deserves to be respected.
 - ⚡ Quantum Computing and Brain-Computer interface stand for the future!